 Face Covering Requirements

 Baltimore County individuals ages 5 and up are required to wear face coverings in any indoor business, service, organization or establishment that serves the general public.
-This includes, but is not limited to, retail establishments, recreational establishments, houses of worship and other locations open to the public.
-Read the full Health Department Directive and Order (PDF).
+This includes, but is not limited to, retail establishments, recreational establishments and fitness centers, houses of worship and other locations open to the public.

 Schedule an appointment for a free COVID-19 test at a location near you.